Why Our Encinitas’ Dentist Recommends Changing Your Toothbrush Every 3 Months

 You might need to replace your toothbrush sooner than three months.
 If you brush with too much pressure, you will probably notice your bristles becoming worn out before three months.
 As soon as you realize that your toothbrush bristles are pointing in the wrong direction or becoming worn down, you should replace it.
 However, as a general rule of thumb, you should try to replace it every three months.

-People might try to use various cleaning agents to clean their toothbrush after dropping it or getting sick.
+People might try to use various cleaning agents to clean their toothbrushes after dropping them or getting sick.
 Unfortunately, this can actually cause more harm to your teeth and gums.

 To keep your toothbrush as clean as possible, make sure you rinse it well after use, then let it air dry.
 Avoid storing your toothbrush in a small and enclosed space, as this promotes the growth of bacteria.
 When storing your toothbrush in a cup or toothbrush holder, avoid letting it touch other toothbrushes, which can transfer bacteria.